Codecademy/docs/content/general/concepts/software-engineering/software-engineering.md

 A [full-stack](https://www.codecademy.com/resources/docs/general/full-stack) engineer performs front-end and back-end software engineering tasks.
 They typically work on web applications, although some full-stack engineers work on desktop and mobile applications.
 Full-stack engineers have the skills to work on the user interface, server, and database components of an application.
 They are also familiar with an assortment of front-end and back-end languages, tools, and frameworks.

-## Where do Software Engineers Work?
+## Where Do Software Engineers Work?

 Software engineers work in a variety of industries.
-Although many software engineers work at tech companies, there are other industries which hire software engineers, such as financial institutions, healthcare organizations, government agencies, and education institutions.
+Although many software engineers work at tech companies, there are other industries that hire software engineers, such as financial institutions, healthcare organizations, government agencies, and education institutions.